Oracking/littlesoup_project/littlesoup/README.md

 ```

-## Navigating a soup using attributes
+## Navigating a soup using the dot method
-Naturally, you can navigate a soup in bs4 using the '.' method like so:
+Naturally, you can navigate a soup in bs4 using the dot ('.') method like so:

 ```
 >>> bsoup.body.div.p